meffmadd/pandas-visual-analysis/README.md

 # pandas-visual-analysis
-A package for interactive visual analysis in jupyter notebooks
+A package for interactive visual analysis in jupyter notebooks.

+## Installation

+## Documentation